Abuelseaoud/Data-Engineering-Nanodegree/README.md

-# Data-Engineering-Nanodegree
+# Data Engineering Nanodegree
-Solution to all projects of Udacity's Data Engineering Nanodegree: Data Modeling with Postgres &amp; Cassandra, Data Warehouse with Redshift, Data Lake with Spark and Data Pipeline with Airflow.
+All projects of Udacity's [Data Engineering Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027).

+## Projects

+### Data Modeling
+Learn to create relational and NoSQL data models to fit the diverse needs of data consumers.
+Use ETL to build databases in PostgreSQL and Apache Cassandra.